Q: #262. Is it ok to pray silently?

 Having said this, I would say that the Bible shows over and over a clear pattern of people praying out loud.
 Other than the verses I gave above, I know of no other examples pointing to silent prayer.
 Every time Jesus is shown praying, it is out loud.
 Other Bible characters are shown praying out loud too.
 However, this doesn't necessarily mean they didn't also pray silently sometimes as well.
 (Prayers prayed out loud could be recorded to help us know how to pray better.)
 There are certainly benefits to praying out loud.
 It usually helps you to focus better, keeps your mind from wandering, and makes you more concise in your prayer.
 It can also make prayer more personal and intimate.

 Obviously, it is also impossible to pray with others if you are praying silently.
-The Bible says there is power in people agreeing in prayer (Mt 18:19).
-It is important to pray corporately with others.
+The Bible talks about the importance of praying corporately with others.
 However, make sure you are not praying out loud to bring more attention to yourself than God (Mt 6:5).

 PS: I should add that it is a mistake to pray silently just to keep Satan and His demons from hearing (See: Q: #77).